Set project visibility

 Under Team settings, click on (or drag-and-drop the slider) your preferred Project visibility option.

 By default, team members can choose which publishing provider to use for their projects.
-However, team admins can also choose to set a default provider, Bolt or Netlify, for all team projects.- Log in to your Teams account and open the Bolt homepage.
+Team admins can set a default provider — Bolt or Netlify — for all team projects.- Log in to your Teams account and open the Bolt homepage.

 - Hover over the left side of your screen, then click Settings.